Planning for Floods and Droughts: Reflections and Future Opportunities

 About the event

-On October 2nd, 2018, the Flood and Drought Management Tools (FDMT) project, will organise its final event "Planning for Floods and Droughts: Reflections and Future Opportunities" brigning together high level representatives to discuss the ongoing transition towards using data tool solutions in water management, with perspectives and lessons learned from the FDMT project.
+On October 2nd, 2018, the Flood and Drought Management Tools (FDMT) project, held its final event "Planning for Floods and Droughts: Reflections and Future Opportunities" brigning together high level representatives to discuss the ongoing transition towards using data tool solutions in water management, with perspectives and lessons learned from the FDMT project.

 - To share experiences and the future vision for managing water resources in transboundary basins.

 - To raise awareness and ownership of the Flood and Drought Portal applications as a mechanism to address current and future water challenges.

 - To officially hand over the completed Flood and Drought Management Tools to GEF and key stakeholders.

 A synthesis report will be available soon.

 Flood and Drought Management Tools project overview | Katharine Cross, IWA

 DHI - Perspective, experience and next steps (strategic recommendations) | Oluf Jessen, DHI